buckbaskin/formak/docs/designs/formak_v0.md

 as follows.
 The user provides:
 - Model that describes the physics of the system
 - Execution criteria (e.g. memory usage, execution time)
-- Time series data for for the system
+- Time series data for the system

 The Five Key Elements the library provides to achieve this user experience are:
 1. Python Interface to define models